f5devcentral/f5-agility-labs-xc/docs/class1/lab1.rst

 Exercise 1: HTTP Load Balancer Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Start in F5 Distributed Cloud Console and switch to the "Web App & API Protection" context.
-[You should already be here from previous activity]
+[You should already be here from previous task]

 #.
 Navigate the menu to go to "Manage"->"Load Balancers" -> "HTTP Load Balancers" and click on "Add HTTP Load Balancer".